WDI-HK-8/mastermind/README.md

 	- Apple Chic (Green)
 	- Cheery (Red)
 	- Babyblue (Lightblue)
-- A sequence of 4 balls with a color randomly selected from the 5 colors as the Answer of this round of game
+- Four balls with a color drawn from the 5 colors above in order.
+They are the answer of this round of game.
 - Players take turn to pick 4 color balls
 - The objective of this game is to pick 4 color balls that matches the color and sequence of the answer